Materials Science and Engineering (Course 3)

 3-6-3 units

-Seminars and labs provide in-depth study of the technologies ancient societies used to produce objects from ceramic materials, including clays and mortars.
-Seminars cover basic ceramic materials science and engineering and relate materials selection and processing to environment, exchange, political power, and cultural values.
+Seminars and labs provide in-depth study of the technologies ancient societies used to produce objects from raw materials.
+Seminars cover basic materials science and engineering concepts and techniques that can be used to understand how materials were produced and used in the past.
+The materials selection and processing are then linked to the environment, exchange, political power, and cultural values.
+The specific material covered each year rotates and may include ceramics, metals, stone, glass, or bones/organic materials.
+Contact the instructor for more information about the material covered each year.

 3.985[J] Archaeological Science